What to know about Elijah McClain's death and the criminal trial of two officers

 Body cameras worn by the officers captured the confrontation and the footage is being used by both sides to bolster their arguments.

-Excited delirium is a controversial condition involving erratic behavior that is associated with chronic drug abuse, mental illness or both.
-Some doctors question whether it’s real.
-Paramedics Jeremy Cooper and Peter Cichuniec concluded about two minutes after arriving on the scene that McClain was suffering from excited delirium, according the indictment.
-They did not talk to McClain or check his vital signs, it said.

-Colorado’s health department in 2021 said emergency workers should not use excited delirium as a reason to administer ketamine.
-A medical panel for the department found that excited delirium is open to interpretation and “associated with racial bias against African American men.”

-Woodyard’s trial is next month and paramedics Cooper and Cichuniec are scheduled to be tried in November.
+Woodyard’s trial begins later this month month and paramedics Cooper and Cichuniec are scheduled to be tried in November.
 Judge Mark Warner ruled in January that there would be separate trials to ensure fair proceedings.

 Brown reported from Billings, Montana.